 Folks, I don’t know about you but when its cold and dreary outside like it is here in Scotland at the moment, I find myself gravitating towards homely comforting dishes like this easy salmon and spinach potato bake.

-Unlike many other fish potato bake recipes available on the internet I’m not using any cream here so you can be sure too that this is good for you and not full of unnecessary fats.
+Unlike many other fish potato bake recipes available on the internet I’m not using any cream here.

 Did you ever wonder where the advice to eat more oily fish such as salmon came from?

 Well, I read that the interest in the health benefits of oily fish started when researchers observed that Eskimos, who mainly eat oily fish, had fewer than average heart attacks and strokes.

 Further studies found that eating oily fish helped to lower blood pressure and reduce fatty build-up’s in our arteries.

 Those combined actions are said to help prevent against cardiovascular disease, prostate cancer, age-related vision loss and dementia.